Fast solution of fully implicit Runge-Kutta and discontinuous Galerkin in time for numerical PDEs, Part II: nonlinearities and DAEs: Background

 \subsection{Why fully implicit and previous work}

-Aside from the difficulty of solving \eqref{eq:k0} in a fast, parallel manner, IRK methods have a number of desirable properties in practice.
+Aside from the difficulty of solving \eqref{eq:k0} rapidly for large, ill-conditioned $\{\mathcal{L}_i\}$, IRK methods have a number of desirable properties in practice.
 For stiff PDEs, the observed accuracy of Runge-Kutta methods can be limited to $\approx \min\{p, q+1\}$, for integration order $p$ and stage-order $q$ \cite{hairer96,kennedy16}.
-For index-2 DAEs, the order of accuracy is formally limited to that of the stage order, $q$.
-Diagonally implicit Runge Kutta (DIRK) methods are most commonly used in practice for numerical PDEs due to ease of implementation, but DIRK methods have a maximum order of $p=s$ or $p=s+1$ with reasonable stability properties \cite[Section IV.6]{hairer96} and, moreover, are limited to stage-order $q=1$ (or $q=2$ for ESDIRK methods with one explicit stage) \cite{kennedy16}.
+For index-2 DAEs, the order of accuracy is formally limited to that of the stage order, $q$ \cite{hairer96}.
+Diagonally implicit Runge Kutta (DIRK) methods are most commonly used in practice for numerical PDEs due to ease of implementation, but DIRK methods have a maximum order of $p=s$ or $p=s+1$ with reasonable stability properties \cite[Section IV.6]{hairer96},\cite{kennedy16} and, moreover, are limited to stage-order $q=1$ \cite{rosales2017spatial} (or $q=2$ for ESDIRK methods with one explicit stage \cite{kennedy16}).
 In contrast, IRK methods can have order as high as $p=2s$ for $s$ stages and stage-order $q = s$.
-Advantages of IRK methods (in a discretization sense) for the system of DAEs that arise in incompressible Navier Stokes can be seen in \cite{Sanderse.2013}.
-For PDEs where DIRK methods are ineffective, linear multistep methods, in particular BDF schemes, can offer improved accuracy and are often used in practice.
+Advantages of IRK methods (in a discretization sense) for the system of DAEs that arise in incompressible Navier Stokes can be seen in \cite{Sanderse.2013}, {where high-order accuracy can be obtained in the pressure variable without additional projections, splittings, or staggered grids.} For PDEs where DIRK methods are ineffective, linear multistep methods, in particular BDF schemes, can offer improved accuracy and are often used in practice.
 However, A-stable implicit multistep methods can have at most order two, and the stability region of higher-order methods moves progressively farther away from the imaginary axis, which is particularly problematic for advection-dominated flows.
 Multistep methods also introduce their own difficulties in initializing (or restarting after discontinuities) with high-order accuracy, due to their multistep nature \cite[Chapter 4]{brenan1995numerical}, whereas Runge-Kutta methods naturally start with high-order accuracy.
-Furthermore, neither linear multistep nor explicit Runge Kutta methods can be symplectic \cite{Hairer.2002}.
+Furthermore, neither linear multistep nor explicit Runge Kutta methods can be generally symplectic {(i.e., for non-separable problems)} \cite{Hairer.2002}.
 Although DIRK methods can be symplectic, they are limited to at most 4th order and, moreover, known methods above second order are impractical due to negative diagonal entries of $A_0$ (leading to a negative shift rather than positive shift of the spatial discretization) \cite{kennedy16}.
 IRK methods are able to satisfy conditions for symplecticty of arbitrary order, and even moderate-order symplectic integration requires IRK methods.